meroton/prototype-mountat/README.rst

 --------------------

-Instead of `setting up the debug symbol paths`_ once can use the execroot to debug the program, in there the debug symbol paths are correct.
+Instead of `setting up the debug symbol paths`_ one can use the execroot to debug the program, in there the debug symbol paths are correct.
 As all the source files are available as they were during compilation.
+This works fine for simple programs.

 ::